WHAT IS THE CARBON MARKET?

 Navigating the carbon market can be unnecessarily complex and opaque without the right support.

 Carbon credits allow companies to offset their carbon emissions for voluntary initiatives like achieving net-zero goals or to fulfill regulatory compliance obligations.
 When the number of offset credits retired, in combination with other decarbonization activities, equals the amount of carbon emissions released, the company is considered carbon neutral.
-As more companies pursue decarbonization and carbon neutrality, many are finding that it’s difficult to find and buy high-quality carbon credits.
+However, navigating the carbon market can be unnecessarily complex due to a lack of transparency, fragmented marketplaces, and varying credit quality.
+As more companies pursue decarbonization and carbon neutrality, many are finding it increasingly difficult to find and buy high-quality carbon credits.
 Why is that the case?
 This article takes a closer look.

 Why Is It So Hard To Buy Carbon Credits?